-Strengthening Florida's Safety Net for Children
+Strengthening Iowa's Safety Net for Children

-In Florida, children with family income below twice the poverty level (\$35,200 for a family of three in 2008) are eligible for Medicaid or KidCare.
-With more than 60 percent of the uninsured children in the state in families with incomes below this level, many children who are eligible for coverage are missing out.
+In lowa, children with family income below twice the poverty level (\$35,200 for a family of three in 2008) are eligible for Medicaid or hawk-i.
+Almost half of the uninsured children in the state (47.3 percent) are in families with incomes below this level, which means that many children who are eligible for coverage are missing out.
 Moreover, these statistics do not begin to capture how the national economic crisis is affecting the state's economy.
 With rising unemployment rates, mounting gas and food prices, and many families struggling simply to keep a roof over their heads, experts expect further growth in the number of Americans without health insurance.
-Demand for Medicaid and KidCare will increase and, unless these programs are funded sufficiently, so will the ranks of Florida's uninsured children.
+Demand for Medicaid and hawk-i will increase and, unless these programs are funded sufficiently, so will the ranks of lowa's uninsured children.